OpenTermsArchive/contrib-versions/Lastpass/Privacy Policy.md

 Our customers can always review, update or change personal information from within their account.
 LogMeIn will also, when you request, provide you with information about whether we hold, or process on behalf of a third party, any of your personal information.
 Please contact us here if you need assistance in reviewing your information.
 LogMeIn will respond to your access request to review the information we have on file for you within a reasonable time.

-We may also collect information on behalf of our customers, in order to provide the services, and we may not have a direct relationship with the individuals whose personal data is processed.
+We may also collect information on behalf of our customers, to provide the services, and we may not have a direct relationship with the individuals whose personal data is processed.
 If you are a customer or end-user of one of our customers, please contact them (as the data controller) directly if: (i) you would no longer like to be contacted by them. or (ii) to access, correct, amend, or delete inaccurate data.
 If requested to remove data by our customer, we will respond within a reasonable timeframe.

 We may transfer personal information to companies that help us provide our service, and when we do, these transfers to subsequent third parties are covered by appropriate transfer agreements.
-We will retain personal data we process on behalf of our customer for as long as needed to provide services to our customer.
+We will retain personal data we process on behalf of our customer as needed to provide services to our customer.
 Also, we will retain this personal information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 LogMeIn is headquartered in the United States of America and maintains a global infrastructure.
 Information that we collect and maintain may be transferred to, or controlled and processed in, the United States and/or other countries around the world.
 When you provide us with information, or use our website(s) and services, you consent to this transfer.
 We will protect the privacy and security of personal information we collect in accordance with this privacy policy, regardless of where it is processed or stored.